Stour Valley Community School: Criticisms

-The trust, which opened the school with around 170 pupils, had initially expected over 200 pupils to attend the school in its first year and plan for more than 500 pupils by 2015.
+The trust, which opened the school with around 170 pupils, had initially expected over 200 pupils to attend the school in its first year and planned for more than 500 pupils by 2015.
 The school has been criticised as unnecessary, for wasting taxpayers' money and for its possible impact on surrounding high schools.
 In 2011 the school spent £28,000 on marketing.
 The trust has stated that teachers will "have to teach two subjects and bring something else (to the school) as well".
 The school catchment area is predominantly made up of households in the "wealthy achiever" category, the most well off category, despite the free school programme being aimed at increasing social mobility.